-Charlotte Water will be clearing mineral deposits (sediment) from water pipes by flushing water through fire hydrants during late March, April, and May.
+Charlotte Water clears mineral deposits (sediment) from water pipes by flushing water through fire hydrants.
 The mineral deposits in the pipes are only dislodged when the water is flowing at very high speeds.
 It has not affected water quality but may have reduced water pressures and pipe capacity.

-Water quality sampling stations (green boxes) were installed in the neighborhood so staff can test the water before and after flushing hydrants.
+Water quality sampling stations (green boxes) are installed in the neighborhood so staff can test the water before and after flushing hydrants.

-Customers in the immediate area received a postcard and a notice on their door before hydrant use.
+Customers receive a postcard and a notice on their door before this type of hydrant use.
 Updates will be posted on NextDoor.

 Discolored Water is Possible